 In the government-wide financial statements and the governmental fund financial statements, unearned revenue is recognized when cash or other assets are received or recognized prior to completion of the earnings process.
-The unearned revenues are related to grant proceeds.
+The unearned revenues are related to grant proceeds received in advance of qualifying expenditures/expenses.